 However, all of the examples I cite above are subject to caveats.
 First, the regulation does not specifically address code-share situations, and second, a code-sharing flight often presents the airlines involved with an opportunity to engage in circular finger-pointing, leaving the traveler stuck in the middle.

 EC 261 would not apply in this case, for two reasons.
-First, the delayed flight was entirely within the U.S. Second, even though the connecting flight from the U.S. to Europe might have been covered under EC 261, that flight was not delayed or canceled.
+First, the delayed flight was entirely within the U.S. Second, even though EC 261 might have covered the connecting flight from the U.S. to Europe , the airline did not cancel or delay the flight.

 EC 261 states that airlines’ obligations to passengers as set forth in the regulation are limited or excluded in “extraordinary circumstances,” which are defined as follows in the preamble: